jakebalek25/jakebalek25.github.io/_posts/2024-07-02-allstar-staters.md

 # Voting
 ---
-Each year, MLB fans vote across multiple weeks to determine who should be starting in the allstar game.
-This year, the voting process occurs through 2 phases.
-The first phase allows fans to vote on every position including designated hitters.
-The top overall vote reciever in both leagues is granted an automatic starting spot at their postion.
-The rest of the positions advance to the final phase as fans are allowed to vote on the top 2 players at each position to secure a starting spot in the all star game.
-The same goes for outfielders however there are 3 spots and 6 players advance to phase 2.
+Each year, MLB fans vote over multiple weeks to determine who should start in the All-Star Game.
+This year, the voting process occurs in two phases.
+In the first phase, fans vote for every position, including designated hitters.
+The top overall vote-receiver in both leagues is granted an automatic starting spot at their position.
+The rest of the positions advance to the final phase, where fans vote on the top two players at each position to secure a starting spot in the All-Star Game.
+For outfielders, there are three spots, so six players advance to phase two.

-Along with years past, this format of allowing fans to vote for players has led a popularity contest.
-Today, I want to highlight who the batting starters should be based on WAR and multiple basic/advanced statistics rather than fan voting.
-Each position was determined based solely on qualified hitters who meet the minimum PA threshold besides the OF position which was set at 250 AB minimum.
+As in previous years, this format of allowing fans to vote for players has led to a popularity contest.
+Today, I want to highlight who the batting starters should be based on WAR and various basic and advanced statistics rather than fan voting.
+Each position was determined based solely on qualified hitters who meet the minimum PA threshold, except for the OF position, which was set at a 250 AB minimum.

 <div style="display: flex; justify-content: center;">
   <div style="flex: 1; max-width: 50%; margin-right: 10px;">